|See||Frederick Lewis Dibblee webpage

 There is a hand-written copy of this obituary in the family papers, described as from Canadian Paper.
 It must have been submitted to a Moncton newspaper by Irwin Binney.

 There is a hand-written copy of this obituary in the family papers, described as Extract from some Indian paper - 1888.
 You can see that T.E.O. is pencilled in at the bottom.
-The hand-written copy adds at the end T.E.O.=T.E.Owen.
+The hand-written copy adds at the end T.E.O.= T.E.Owen.
+He was a close friend of Frederick Dibblee, and wrote the letter announcing his death to his wife.

 Click here for transcription.